-Rental

-Property
+Rental Property

 Rental properties are stated at cost less accumulated depreciation and amortization.
 Costs directly related to the acquisition, development and construction of rental properties are capitalized.
-Acquisition related costs were expensed as incurred through December 31, 2016.
-The Company early adopted the recently issued FASB guidance Accounting Standards Update (ASU) 2017-01 on January 1, 2017 which revises the definition of a business and is expected to result in more transactions to be accounted for as asset acquisitions and significantly limit transactions that would be accounted for as business combinations.
+Acquisition related costs were expensed as incurred for all real estate acquisitions classified as business combinations, which were substantially all of our operating property acquisitions, through December 31, 2016.
+The Company early adopted FASB guidance Accounting Standards Update (ASU) 2017-01 on January 1, 2017, which revises the definition of a business and is expected to result in more transactions to be accounted for as asset acquisitions and significantly limit transactions that would be accounted for as business combinations.
 Where an acquisition has been determined to be an asset acquisition, acquisition-related costs are capitalized.
 Capitalized development and construction costs include pre-construction costs essential to the development of the property, development and construction costs, interest, property taxes, insurance, salaries and other project costs incurred during the period of development.
-Capitalized development and construction salaries and related costs approximated \$2.2 million, \$2.6 million and \$4.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-Included in total rental property is construction, tenant improvement and development in-progress of \$559.5 million and \$361.1 million as of December 31, 2017 and 2016, respectively.
+Capitalized development and construction salaries and related costs approximated \$2.3 million, \$2.2 million and \$2.6 million for the years ended December 31, 2018, 2017 and 2016, respectively.
 Ordinary repairs and maintenance are expensed as incurred; major replacements and betterments, which improve or extend the life of the asset, are capitalized and depreciated over their estimated useful lives.
 Fully-depreciated assets are removed from the accounts.